 - To fund vital development of conservation (capacity) for Critically Endangered species who do not yet receive support.

 - A contribution to the BirdLife Partnership's International Science, Policy, Advocacy, Conservation and Coordination work that underpins the programme.

 - Vital communications and publicity that raises international awareness of the extinctions crisis and promotes the programme to help recruit new BirdLife Species Champions.

-We also make significant annual contributions to the New Zealand Department of Conservation, the Tasmanian National Parks and Wildlife Service, Antarctic Heritage Trust and the Russian State Reserve Agency.
+We also make significant annual contributions to the New Zealand Department of Conservation, the Tasmanian National Parks and Wildlife Service and Antarctic Heritage Trust.
 In addition to these contributions, Heritage Expeditions provides transport of freight and personnel to and from nature reserves.
-We support the New Zealand Meteorological Service and non-governmental research agencies, including the World Wildlife Fund (Russia), the University of Canterbury and The Last Ocean Charitable Trust.
+We support the New Zealand Meteorological Service and non-governmental research agencies, including the World Wildlife Fund, the University of Canterbury and The Last Ocean Charitable Trust.

 We travel in small groups and endeavour to maintain a guide-to-client ratio of 1:12.
 Each expedition is led by an experienced Expedition Leader who is familiar with the region being visited.
 When selecting our specialist expedition equipment, vehicles and vessels, we research carefully to ensure that they are the most suitable and the most environmentally responsible.
 All waste generated on our expeditions is disposed of in a responsible manner: onboard it is treated as prescribed by MARPOL and on land expeditions recycling is encouraged.
 Non-recyclable waste is brought back for disposal at approved sites.